ktenzer/keithtenzer.com/_posts/2023-11-20-Mutating_Temporal_Workflows_with_Update.md

 	return nil
 }
 ```
-The entire pull request for switching to update can be viewed [here](https://github.com/ktenzer/temporal-trivia/commit/9c4ab8bd0d83ee590c94898051689bb13a4be458).
+The entire pull request for switching to Update can be viewed [here](https://github.com/ktenzer/temporal-trivia/commit/9c4ab8bd0d83ee590c94898051689bb13a4be458).

 ## Summary
 In this article we discussed the new Temporal primitive Update.
 We talked about how Update works and also provided a real-world example of switching to Update from Signal/Query.
 I am excited to see what new Temporal patterns and use cases the Update primitive unlocks.